How to Tile a Wall

 Place the tile into position before applying adhesive and spacers.
 If it is hard to apply the adhesive to the wall, apply it to the back of the tile instead.
 Remove the excess adhesive with your damp sponge, and if any dries on the tiles, a window scraper should carefully get that off.

 Once the tiles are laid, you’re going to want to leave it all to dry and stabilise before moving on to grouting the tiles.
+Also take care to finish off the edges of your tiles with some sealant, so no water can get behind the tiles.

 Ready for more DIY tips?